 BHA has focused, and will continue to focus its efforts on providing language services in the areas of eligibility for public housing and section 8, recertification of eligibility, and termination of these benefits, as these aspects of BHA's operations are most likely to have the greatest impact on LEP persons.
-Due to the COVID-19 pandemic, BHA continued their business remotely over the phone and through virtual communication portals.
-However, the Housing Service Center reopened to the public in the summer of 2021, some administrative appeals are done in person, and some residents' events are also in person following social distancing guidance.
-BHA is proud to continue responding in a great manner to the needs to our clients who speak limited English either orally (screenings, interviews, recertifications, administrative hearings) or in writing (Notices from the Administrator, COVID updates and resources, changes in the housing programs, etc.)
+As stated previously, as result of the COVID-19 pandemic, BHA continue their business remotely over the phone and through virtual communication portals.
+However, the Housing Service Center has reopened since summer 2021, management offices have reopened as well, and in-person resident meetings and events are taking place (in addition to Zoom).
+BHA is proud to continue responding in a great manner to the needs to our clients who speak limited English either orally (screenings, interviews, recertifications, administrative hearings, resident meetings) or in writing (Notices from the Administrator, notices from management offices, changes in the housing programs, etc.)